john-bokma/resume-pandoc/perl-programmer-john-bokma-cv.md

 ## Other

 I would be happy to discuss my experience with and exposure to:
-Python, MySQL, XML, XSLT, XSL-FO, RelaxNG, Apache HTTP Server, Nginx, HTML, CSS, Search Engine Optimization (SEO).
+Python, MySQL, XML, XSLT, XSL-FO, RelaxNG, Apache HTTP Server, NGINX, HTML, CSS, Search Engine Optimization (SEO).

-# Recent Projects
+# Experience as Senior Perl Developer

 ## Peppels.net

-Senior Perl Developer; January 2019 - Present; remote, part-time
+**January 2019 - present**; remote, part-time

 Skills used: